olliw42/mLRS-docu/docs/PARAMETERS.md

 Can be "transp.", "mavlink".

 #### Rx Snd RadioStat ####
-Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and what txbuf mechanism is used.
+Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and which flow control algorithm is used.
 Effective only when "Rx Ser Link Mode" = "mavlink".
-Can be "ardu_1", "brad".
+Can be "off", "ardu_1", "meth_b".

 If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.